cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

             * The concentration effect is **more pronouced as FiN<sub>2</sub>O increases**
             * The concentration effect is more profound in lung units with moderately **low V/Q ratios**, causing in a large increase in F<sub>a</sub>.
             This results in a larger value of F<sub>a</sub> for any given F<sub>A</sub>, *even at steady state*.
-        * Augmented ventilation as more inhalational agent is drawn in the alveoli
+        * Augmented ventilation as more inhalational agent is drawn in the alveoli from dead space gas
     * The second gas effect also causes **diffusion hypoxia**
     When inspired N<sub>2</sub>O is reduced, N<sub>2</sub>O will leave blood and enter the alveolus, displacing other gases in the alveolus
         * This can cause a reduction in PAO<sub>2</sub>, and therefore hypoxaemia